apache/apisix/doc/powered-by.md

 # User Cases
 ## NASA JPL
-Using APISIX as a API gateway to deal with north-south and east-west traffic between microservices.
+Using Apache APISIX as a API gateway to deal with north-south and east-west traffic between microservices.

 ## ke.com
-Using APISIX as traffic entry gateway
+Using Apache APISIX as traffic entry gateway

 ## meizu
-Using APISIX as api gateway (limit, grpc transcode, abtest, dynamic configures ...)
+Using Apache APISIX as api gateway (limit, grpc transcode, abtest, dynamic configures ...)

 ## zuzuche.com
-Using APISIX as a gateway, it uses the functions of current limiting, speed limiting, black-and-white list and so on.
+Using Apache APISIX as a gateway, it uses the functions of current limiting, speed limiting, black-and-white list and so on.
 In the later stage, it also wants to add gRPC protocol, Serverless, custom plug-in, and other functions to meet business needs.

 ## souche.com
-Using APISIX as a Web ACL gateway to deal with backend OA systems traffic.
+Using Apache APISIX as a Web ACL gateway to deal with backend OA systems traffic.

 ## HelloTalk, Inc.
-Using APISIX as an API gateway to manage all API and SSL certificates in test\dev\CMS environment.
+Using Apache APISIX as an API gateway to manage all API and SSL certificates in test\dev\CMS environment.